owensnyder/owensnyder.github.io/_posts/2022-07-20-ST558-Blog4-Blog-Post.md

     ##  and n.minobsinnode = 10.

 Now we will use the RMSE metric to determine which model was best.
 Generally, we choose the model with the **lowest** RMSE.
-Also to note, there are many other metrics to choose from.
+Note: this is not the only metric one should consider when choosing the “best” model.

 ``` r
 boostFit$results